November 29, 2017 – For Immediate Release

 Many leading scientists now call for half the earth to become protected areas.
 15,000 scientists recently signed an urgent warning to the world that we must change our ways to prevent global catastrophe.
 As Dr. Earle says, “MAPS is an idea whose time has come.”

 To support the speedy realization of MAPS, the Canadian not-for-profit Parvati.org took the unprecedented step of creating the Marine Arctic Peace Sanctuary Treaty as an addendum to the United Nations Convention on the Law of the Sea.
-This fully legal and binding document has been translated into all official UN languages, provided to all 193 UN member states, and shared with officials at COP21, COP22, COP23 and UNGA 72.
+The MAPS Treaty has been translated into all official UN languages, provided to all 193 UN member states, and shared with officials at COP21, COP22, COP23 and UNGA 72.
 It enters into force with the signatures of 99 nations.

-Everyone can make a difference for MAPS by signing and sharing the MAPS petition at https://parvati.org, and calling on their governments to ratify the MAPS Treaty immediately.
+Everyone can make a difference for MAPS by signing and sharing the MAPS petition at https://parvati.org, and calling on their world leaders to sign the MAPS Treaty immediately.